Avstar Aircraft of Washington, Inc.

 Mike,

-Later that day, I sent more time with him and his parting comment was "a good, straight aircraft" Also Mike, he complemented me on how well-rigged it was.
+Later that day, I spent more time with him and his parting comment was "a good, straight aircraft" Also Mike, he complemented me on how well-rigged it was.

 Thanks to you.